twingly/ecco/README.md

 which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

-Update the changelog with
+Update the changelog with [GitHub Changelog Generator]:

-    bundle exec rake changelog
+    github_changelog_generator

+Preparations you might have to do:

+* `gem install github_changelog_generator` if you don't have it
+* Set `CHANGELOG_GITHUB_TOKEN` to a personal access token to increase your GitHub API rate limit.

-make a commit and push.
+Make a commit with the changelog changes and push.

 ## License